Ivan-Korpalo/project-21/README.md

 13. Before the user can receive their starting money, they are first asked to input a name.

-14. If the user refuses to play again and instead chooses to quit, their name and the remaining amount of money is saved to a text file in the server.
+14. If a player has less than $20 in their wallet they will not be allowed to start a new round.
+They will have no choice but to quit

+15. There will be a counter displaying the highest amount of money they managed to hold in a single session.